fritz-smh/yi-hack/README.md

 * Plug the Yi camera

 The camera will start.
 The led will indicate the current status :
-* yellow : camera startup
+* yellow : camera start-up
-* blue blinking : network configuration in progress (connec to wifi, set up the IP address)
+* blue blinking : network configuration in progress (connect to wifi, set up the IP address)
 * blue : network configuration is OK.
 Camera is ready to use.

 You can test is your camera is up and running this hack with your browser on url **http://ip/**.
 You should see this page :